A Film About War, Peace and the Power of Protest

 Film Screenings

-Attend an upcoming film screening or organize your own public event with our film.
-A variety of groups, colleges, libraries and festivals have booked a screening, some with followup discussions.
+Organize your own public event with our film.
+A variety of groups, colleges, libraries and festivals have booked a screening, often with followup discussions.

 Learn more >